 Electric Tugs Bring Lean Manufacturing Benefits To Construction And Mining OEMs

-MasterMover® specialises in moving heavy loads in a simple and cost-effective manner thanks to the unique design of its electric tugs, which use the principle of weight transfer to allow an operator to push, pull and steer even the heaviest of loads.
+MasterMover specializes in moving heavy loads in a simple and cost-effective manner thanks to the unique design of its electric tuggers, which use the principle of weight transfer to allow an operator to push, pull and steer even the heaviest of loads.

 This presents a real benefit to the construction and mining sector, where large-scale equipment such as loaders and excavators must undergo a complex manufacturing process.
 Due to their low production volumes, an assembly line is not a practical or cost-effective option, meaning that some other method of moving components within the factory must be used.

-MasterMover® recommends a system whereby components are assembled directly onto trolleys.
+MasterMover recommends a system whereby components are assembled directly onto carts.
 These can then be quickly and safely towed using MasterTugs, initially within that section’s production area, and subsequently to the production line.

-Effectively, this means that the customer benefits from a bespoke assembly line process, built around the optimum order of manufacturing.
+Effectively, this means that the customer benefits from a bespoke assembly line process built around the optimum order of manufacturing.
 This helps to increase flexibility and enables manufacturers to increase their agility, allowing them to respond to changing market conditions and demand.